MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-ag.md

 description: Learn how Contoso rehosts an on-premises application by migrating it to Azure VMs and SQL Server Always On availability groups.
 author: deltadan
 ms.author: abuck
-ms.date: 07/01/2020
+ms.date: 10/17/2022
 ms.topic: conceptual
 ms.service: cloud-adoption-framework
 ms.subservice: migrate
 ms.custom: think-tank
 ---

-# Rehost an on-premises application with Azure VMs and SQL Server Always On availability groups
+# Rehost an application by migrating it to Azure VMs and SQL Server Always On availability groups

 This article demonstrates how the fictional company Contoso rehosts a two-tier Windows .NET application running on VMware virtual machines (VMs) as part of a migration to Azure.
-Contoso migrates the application front-end VM to an Azure VM, and the application database to another Azure VM with SQL Server, running in a Windows Server failover cluster with SQL Server Always On availability groups.
+Contoso migrates the application front-end VM to an Azure VM.
+It migrates the application database to another Azure VM with SQL Server, running in a Windows Server failover cluster with SQL Server Always On availability groups.

 The SmartHotel360 application used in this example is provided as open-source software.
 If you want to use it for your own testing purposes, download it from [GitHub](https://github.com/Microsoft/SmartHotel360).

 ## Business drivers

-The IT leadership team has worked closely with business partners to understand what they want to achieve with this migration.
-They want to:
+The IT leadership team worked closely with business partners to understand what they want to achieve with this migration.
+Partners want to:

-- **Address business growth.** Contoso is growing, and as a result there's pressure on on-premises systems and infrastructure.
+- **Address business growth.** Contoso is growing.
+As a result, there's pressure on the on-premises systems and infrastructure.
-- **Increase efficiency.** Contoso needs to remove unnecessary procedures and streamline processes for developers and users.
-The business needs IT to be fast and not waste time or money to deliver faster on customer requirements.
+- **Increase efficiency.** Contoso wants to remove unnecessary procedures and streamline processes for developers and users.
+The company needs its IT to be fast and effective and not waste time or money in delivering on customer requirements.
 - **Increase agility.** Contoso IT needs to be more responsive to the needs of the business.
 It must react faster than the changes in the marketplace to enable success in a global economy.
 IT mustn't get in the way or become a business blocker.
 - **Scale.** As the business grows successfully, Contoso IT must provide systems that grow at the same pace.

 ## Migration goals

-The Contoso cloud team has pinned down goals for this migration.
-These goals were used to determine the best migration method:
+The Contoso cloud team pinned down its goals for this migration.
+The company uses the following goals to determine the best migration method:

 - After migration, the application in Azure should have the same performance capabilities as it does today in VMware.
-The application will remain as critical in the cloud as it's been on-premises.
+The application must remain as critical in the cloud as it's been on-premises.
 - Contoso doesn't want to invest in this application.
 It's important to the business, but in its current form, Contoso simply wants to move it safely to the cloud.
 - The on-premises database for the application has had availability issues.
 Contoso want to deploy it in Azure as a high-availability cluster with failover capabilities.
 - Contoso wants to upgrade from its current SQL Server 2008 R2 platform to SQL Server 2017.